bassmonkey620/Machine-Lab/finalProject/README.md

 - cams
 - cam follower guides

 The figurine itself will be made via high-resolution plastic 3D printer.
-From discussions with the ERB, it seems that the metal 3D printer and 5-axis CNC are not available for use at the moment, hence the shift to the snap joints.
+From discussions with the ERB, it seems that the metal 3D printer and 5-axis CNC are not available for use at the moment, hence the shift to the snap joints and the use of a plastic 3D printer.

 #### Purchasable ####

 This a list of all the components used in the model which would not be cut from acrylic or 3D printed.
+Please note that the 8mm shaft and worm gears refer to those used or referencced in class.

 ##### Fasteners #####